Hugh Rose, 1st Baron Strathnairn: Early life

-Born the third son of Sir George Rose of Sandhills in Christchurch (minister plenipotentiary at the Prussian court) and Frances Rose (née Duncombe), Rose was educated by officers of the Prussian Army in Berlin.
+Born the third son of Sir George Rose of Sandhills in Christchurch (minister plenipotentiary at the Prussian court) and Frances Rose (née Duncombe), Rose was educated by officers of the Prussian Army in Berlin, where he had been born.
 He went up to St John's College, Cambridge in 1819 and was commissioned into the 93rd Sutherland Highlanders as an ensign on 8 June 1820.
 He was sent to Ireland to help preserve order following the "Ribbon" outrages and joined the 19th Regiment of Foot there on 20 July 1820.
 He was promoted to lieutenant on 24 October 1821, to captain on 22 July 1824 and to major in an unattached company on 30 December 1826.
 He joined the 92nd Highlanders as a company commander on 19 February 1829 and became equerry to the Duke of Cambridge in July 1830.
 He returned to the 92nd Highlanders again in July 1832 and served with them in Tipperary, Gibraltar and Malta.
 In Malta, he visited every one of his troops infected by cholera and enthused them with his cheerful manner.
 He was promoted to lieutenant-colonel on 17 September 1839.